tetratorus/RulesEngineJS/README.md

 ## Why should I use this?

-- Supports async rules (using jQuery.Deferred)
+- Supports async rules
 - Supports rule priorities
 - Supports event listeners
 - Supports nested conditions (all, any)
 - Supports negative conditions (!)
-- Small (6KB minified)
+- Small (8kb minified)
 - Efficient (caching, early exit)
-- Only depends on jQuery
+- ES5 compatible
+- No dependencies
+- Easy to use

-If you are a front-end developer in need of a lightweight rules engine, this is it.
+If you are developer in need of a lightweight rules engine, this is it.

 ```html
 <script src="rulesengine.min.js"></script>